 TIP: Role-Specific Forms

 It can be implemented via custom profile fields.
-Learn how to apply it: CM Registration (CMREG) - Extra - Age Verification
+Learn how to apply it: WordPress Registration Form Plugin (CMREG) - Extra - Age Verification

 Email notifications are essential, so don't forget to configure them!

 You can enable/disable and configure automatic emails for these situations:

 - User registered without inputting a password